jsommers/switchyard/documentation/test_scenario_creation.rst

       Note that the order of adding expectations via calls to ``expect`` is critical: add expectations in the "right" order!

-The three "event" classes set up the specific expectations for each test, as described next.
+The three *event* classes set up the specific expectations for each test, as described next.

 .. py:class:: switchyard.lib.testing.PacketInputEvent(portname, packet, display=None)